ellmanl/annfinalproject/README.md

 ## Introduction

 Fashion sense is often intuitive and deeply personal.
-Most people can sense when an outfit works and when it doesn't.
-But some combinations are harder to judge, and sometimes you just want a second opinion.
+Most people can sense when an outfit works, and they can usually tell when it does not.
+However, some outfit combinations are harder to judge, and sometimes you may just want a second opinion.
 This project explores whether a neural network can learn that same sense of visual compatibility from data alone.

-The goal was to build an **outfit compatibility classifier** that predicts whether a group of clothing items forms a compatible outfit without manually defining fashion rules like "these colors match" or "these silhouettes work together."
+The goal of this project was to build an **outfit compatibility classifier** that predicts whether a group of clothing items forms a compatible outfit.
+Instead of manually defining fashion rules, such as “these colors match” or “these silhouettes work together,” we wanted to see whether a machine learning model could learn visual compatibility patterns from examples, especially since outfit compatibility is so subjective and context-dependent.

 ---